 Research Aim: This research will use social capital theory as its theoretical foundation to explore the impact of relational leadership on social alignment between business and IT executives.
 The relational model will study the factors of integrated knowledge, information security system effectiveness, and organisational performance.
 This research will use empirical techniques.

 Topic 4: Examining the Relationship between Operating Room (OR) Leadership and Operating Staff Performance

-Research Aim: The aim of this research will be to analyse the relationship between Operating Room leadership and operating staff performance.
-This will be done using the variables of emotional intelligence and collaboration to assess the staff performance which would be measured using recovery numbers.
+Research Aim: this research will analyse the relationship between Operating Room leadership and operating staff performance.
+This will be done using emotional intelligence and collaboration variables to assess staff performance, using recovery numbers.
 The relationship will also be examined through the mediating role of leadership principles.
 The data will be collected and assessed using quantitative research techniques.

 Topic 5: The Role of Transformational Leadership as a Mediating Variable in DeLone and McLean Information Success Model

 Research Aim: The research will use the DeLone and McLean Information Success Model to analyse if productivity software implemented in an organisation can improve its performance.
 However, the research will also evaluate the model and propose modifications to include transformational leadership as a mediating factor in the information success model.
 The research will be quantitative in nature.